tanishkumar2003/Parsing/README.md

 ## Part 1: The Lexer (aka Scanner or Tokenizer)

 Your parser will take as input a list of tokens; this list is produced by the *lexer* (also called a *scanner*) as a result of processing the input string.
 Lexing is readily implemented by use of regular expressions, as demonstrated in **lecture 16 slides 3-5**.
-Information about OCaml's regular expressions library can be found in the [`Str` module documentation][str doc].
+Information about OCaml's regular expressions library can be found in the [`Str` module documentation](https://ocaml.org/manual/5.3/api/Str.html).
 You aren't required to use it, but you may find it helpful.

 Your lexer must be written in [lexer.ml](./lexer.ml).
 You will need to implement the following function: